 As a fundraising event for CFRI, we produced and recorded a concert with jazz greats Buster Williams, Kenny Barron, and Lenny White.
 The concert was sold out and was a beautiful bringing together of three of the most talented jazz artists alive today.
 This CD, along with others we have produced, is available for sale at www.audiohigh.com, and all proceeds from sales are donated to CFRI.

 Architects of a New Dawn (Carlos Santana)

-Silver Linings brought Carlos Santana and his entire team to Mountain View to speak to hundreds of local investors and other individuals about the Architects of a New Dawn project and how individuals may help the effort.
-Google kindly hosted the first part of this event at their facility with close to 1000 people in attendance, and then a smaller followup event was held at Audio High's facility with about 100 people.
+We also brought Carlos Santana and his entire team to Mountain View to speak to hundreds of local investors and other individuals about the Architects of a New Dawn project and how individuals may help the effort.
+Google hosted the first part of this event at their facility with close to 1000 people in attendance, and then a smaller followup event was held at Audio High's facility with about 100 people.

-Centered around the idea that every person's every thought and action can be a personal choice to make a positive difference in the world, Architects of a New Dawn is a project, born from the dream and vision of Carlos Santana, to create a new global network, driven by extraordinary music and powerful media content.
-It is designed to engage people of all walks of life to work together to create positive change in the global community where love can replace fear and where peace can replace conflict.
+Centered around the idea that every person's every thought and action can be a personal choice to make a positive difference in the world, Architects of a New Dawn was created to engage people of all walks of life to work together to generate positive change in the global community where love can replace fear and where peace can replace conflict.

 The Monterey Bay ranks among the world's most diverse and spectacular marine regions.
 The bay is at the heart of the largest protected marine area in the United States; by water volume, the largest in the world.
 The aquarium's permanent exhibits and galleries highlight the colorful and complex array of marine life found on California's central coast, from coastal wetlands to the open ocean and deep sea.